seanelvidge/seanelvidge.github.io/_pages/hrc.md

 layout: page
 permalink: /hrc
 title: Hard Rock Cafe
-description: A map of the open hard rock cafe's, and the ones I have visited.
+description: A map of the open Hard Rock Cafes (red), and the ones I have visited (green).
 nav: false
 tags: misc
 ---